cdzombak/osx-services/README.md

 Service-based version of [cdzombak/qs-public-dropbox-link](https://github.com/cdzombak/qs-public-dropbox-link).

+### Generate QR Code

+Generates a QR code from the selected text.

 ## Requirements

 I currently use these on OS X 10.10.
 They probably work on other similar OS X versions.